DropsThose/Azure-Active-Directory-Lab/README.md

 ![image](https://github.com/user-attachments/assets/ba4197ab-43c2-4273-827e-61e1df05e8f8)

 Check "Use the following DNS server addresses:" and put the private IP of your DomainController VM in the first box.
 Press "OK".
-At this point you may lose your RDP connection and may need to reconnect or restart the Windows 10 VM from the Azure Portal.
+At this point, you may lose your RDP connection and may need to reconnect or restart the Windows 10 VM from the Azure Portal.

 ![image](https://github.com/user-attachments/assets/9b239152-d1d6-4e63-be78-2ddd8fa6f0c4)